A female flea can lay 300 - 1000 eggs in her lifetime

 Even though fleas lay their eggs on your pet’s body, they won’t stay there.
 Eggs easily fall off and can become hidden in carpets, rugs, bedding or gaps between floorboards.

 Have you spotted the above signs of a flea problem?
 Rentokil will provide expert flea treatment solutions for your home or business.
-Contact us to set up an appointment.
+Call our Estonia branch on +372 644 7789 to contact us to set up an appointment.

 A flea problem can occur through no fault of your own.
 Pets can pick up fleas from other animals or places and they will hitch a ride back home.
 Once they arrive, you’ll want to get rid of fleas fast.